 Rave Mobile Safety is the vendor that provides the Illini-Alert service.

-After you graduate, your illinois.edu email address remains active for several months.
-If you have forwarded your illinois.edu email address to an external email address (e.g. firstname.lastname@example.org) or your illinois.edu email address is associated with an Illinois Google Apps account then you will continue to receive Illini-Alert email messages until your illinois.edu email address is deactivated.
+After you graduate, your @illinois.edu email address remains active for several months.
+If you have forwarded your illinois.edu email address to an external email address (e.g. firstname.lastname@example.org) or your illinois.edu email address is associated with an Illinois Google Apps account then you will continue to receive Illini-Alert email messages until your NETID and @illinois.edu email address is deactivated.

 To unsubscribe from the text messaging portion of Illini-Alert, please send a text message to 67283 with the word STOP.